information

 14B.110.080 Inspection of Amusement Devices, Records, and Premises.

-1. A. Any person issued permits under this Chapter, or who controls any location in which a permitted amusement device is located, shall permit any Revenue Division representative or Bureau of Police officer upon presentation of official identification, to enter such location for the limited purposes of inspecting all records, amusement devices and premises regulated under this Chapter, to which the public has access, to ensure compliance with the provisions of this Chapter.
+1. A. Any person issued permits under this Chapter, or who controls any location in which a permitted amusement device is located, must permit any Revenue Division representative or Portland Police Bureau officer upon presentation of official identification, to enter such location for the limited purposes of inspecting all records, amusement devices and premises regulated under this Chapter, to which the public has access, to ensure compliance with the provisions of this Chapter.

-2. B. Inspections under this Section shall be authorized only during normal business hours.
+2. B. Inspections under this Section is authorized only during normal business hours.

-3. C. Failure to permit an inspection authorized under this Section shall be grounds for suspension or revocation of any permit required under this Chapter.
+3. C. Failure to permit an inspection authorized under this Section is grounds for suspension or revocation of any permit required under this Chapter.

 14B.110.090 Prohibited Conduct.

-1. A. It shall be unlawful for any person to make an amusement device available for use or operation without first obtaining all permits required pursuant to this Chapter.
+1. A. It is unlawful for any person to make an amusement device available for use or operation without first obtaining all permits required pursuant to this Chapter.

-2. B. It shall be unlawful for any person in control of an amusement device to display an expired permit.
+2. B. It is unlawful for any person in control of an amusement device to display an expired permit.

-4. D. It shall be unlawful to knowingly or intentionally use or permit the use or operation of an amusement device for any gambling purposes, whether by operation of the amusement device or based upon results obtained through use or operation of the device.
+4. D. It is unlawful to knowingly or intentionally use or permit the use or operation of an amusement device for any gambling purposes, whether by operation of the amusement device or based upon results obtained through use or operation of the device.

-5. E. It shall be unlawful for any owner to transfer ownership of any amusement location permitted under this Chapter without first removing the permit from the location.
+5. E. It is unlawful for any owner to transfer ownership of any amusement location permitted under this Chapter without first removing the permit from the location.

-6. F. It shall be unlawful for any person to sell, rent, give, loan or otherwise assign or transfer any permit issued under this Chapter.
+6. F. It is unlawful for any person to sell, rent, give, loan or otherwise assign or transfer any permit issued under this Chapter.

-7. G. It shall be unlawful for any person to operate an amusement center without having a permit issued pursuant to this Chapter.
+7. G. It is unlawful for any person to operate an amusement center without having a permit issued pursuant to this Chapter.

 14B.110.100 Permit Suspension, Revocation.

-1. A. The Director may suspend or revoke any permit issued under this Chapter upon finding reasonable grounds to believe, based upon an investigation, that:
+1. A. The City Administrator may suspend or revoke any permit issued under this Chapter upon finding reasonable grounds to believe, based upon an investigation, that:

 1. 1.
 Cause exists which would otherwise be grounds for the denial of such permit;

-2. B. A suspension or revocation ordered by the Director shall not become effective until the permittee is served with written notice of the suspension or revocation, the reasons therefor, and the limited right of appeal pursuant to Section 14B.110.140, either personally or by delivery or posting of the notice at the location of the involved amusement device or business.
+2. B. A suspension or revocation ordered by the City Administrator will not become effective until the permittee is served with written notice of the suspension or revocation, the reasons therefor, and the limited right of appeal pursuant to Section 14B.110.140, either personally or by delivery or posting of the notice at the location of the involved amusement device or business.
 The suspension or revocation may be appealed by filing written notice of an appeal as provided in Section 14B.110.140.

 14B.110.110 Violations, Sealing Prohibited Amusement Devices.

-1. A. Upon a determination that any provision of this Chapter has been violated, the Director shall issue a written Notice of Violation and assess civil penalties.
-The notice shall state the nature of the violation, the date of the violation, and the date by which such violation must be corrected and any civil penalties which must be paid to prevent the amusement device from being sealed.
-The person responsible for the violations shall be allowed 5 days in which to correct the violation.
+1. A. Upon a determination that any provision of this Chapter has been violated, the City Administrator will issue a written notice of violation and assess civil penalties.
+The notice must state the nature of the violation, the date of the violation, and the date by which such violation must be corrected and any civil penalties which must be paid to prevent the amusement device from being sealed.
+The person responsible for the violations will be allowed five days in which to correct the violation.

 1. 1.
-If a violation is not corrected and civil penalties paid within the time period allowed in Subsection A. above, the Director may seal the coin slot of any amusement device involved in the violation.
-If an amusement device is sealed, the Director may remove the seal only if the person responsible for the violations has corrected the violations and paid any penalties imposed under this Chapter.
+If a violation is not corrected and civil penalties paid within the time period allowed in Subsection A. above, the City Administrator may seal the coin slot of any amusement device involved in the violation.
+If an amusement device is sealed, the City Administrator may remove the seal only if the person responsible for the violations has corrected the violations and paid any penalties imposed under this Chapter.

 2. 2.
-It shall be unlawful for any other person other than the Director to remove or alter a seal.
-If a seal is unlawfully removed or altered, the sealed amusement device shall be subject to seizure and destruction pursuant to this Section.
+It is unlawful for any other person other than the City Administrator or their designee to remove or alter a seal.
+If a seal is unlawfully removed or altered, the sealed amusement device will be subject to seizure and destruction pursuant to this Section.

 3. 3.
-If within a single calendar year a permittee has been issued a Notice of Violation, the Director may seal any amusement device and impose penalties for all further violations by that permittee within that calendar year without first issuing a Notice of Violation or allowing time to correct the violations.
+If within a single calendar year, a permittee has been issued a Notice of Violation, the City Administrator may seal any amusement device and impose penalties for all further violations by that permittee within that calendar year without first issuing a Notice of Violation or allowing time to correct the violations.

-3. C. A sealed amusement device shall be subject to seizure and destruction as a public nuisance if:
+3. C. A sealed amusement device is subject to seizure and destruction as a public nuisance if:

 1. 1.
-The violation is not corrected and all penalties paid within 5 days of sealing; or
+The violation is not corrected and all penalties paid within five days of sealing; or

 2. 2.
 Upon the occurrence of any subsequent violations of this Section by any one owner or lessor within any calendar year.

-4. D. The Bureau of Police shall assist the Revenue Division in the seizure of the amusement device.
+4. D. The Portland Police Bureau will assist the Revenue Division in the seizure of the amusement device.
 The City Attorney is authorized to bring any suit or action for the destruction of the amusement device as a public nuisance.

 5. E. The owner of any amusement device seized for destruction may, within 10 days of the permittee being served with written notice of such seizure, file a written notice of appeal as provided in Section 14B.110.140.